halimahbukirwa/halimahbukirwa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a record keeping project.
+- 🔭 I’m currently learning , learning and leaarning
-- 🌱 I’m currently learning Flutter and Firebase
+- 🌱 I’m currently learning Data Science and Machine Learning
 - 👯 I’m looking to collaborate on a project that uses Data Science Models
 - 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about Python